swfsql/phasmo/README.md

 - If your pc/phone browser doesn't support emoji, you are in bad luck.
     - You can check [this page](https://swfsql.github.io/phasmo/doc/phasmo_rs/phasmo/enum.Ghost.html#variants) to verify.
     - Although apps like WhatsApp are able to show emojis, they use their own font so this doesn't mean that your browser will also be able to show them.
-(I didn't know that, and my own phone cant lol)
+(I didn't know that, and my own phone can't lol)
-- At the start, only a small portion of the screen is shown.
-Moving/resizing/zooming the window appears to fix this.
-- Zooming in/out mess up the cursor position.
-To mitigate this, I've added a small circle representing the "seen" cursor.
+- Changing the zoom will mess up the cursor position.
+Try re-loading if that happens.

 Please note that the underlying drawing library is experimental and is not stable yet.
 Also, note that this particular app is really non-optimal (resource-wise).